 Among many U.S. cities, Salt Lake City is unique.
-Its close proximity to national forests and mountains that host the source waters of our urban watershed creates the perfect environment for climate-oriented initiatives.
+Its close proximity to national forests and mountains that host the source waters of the urban watershed creates the perfect environment for climate-oriented initiatives.

 “Salt Lake City treasures our long and historic dedication to preserving our urban forests and precious mountain watershed.
 In our forests and nearby mountains, we find vital resources, but also beauty, fresh air, and tranquility.
 We are united with Cities4Forests in protecting and enhancing these special places for many years to come.”